2S-Software/smasi-download/README.md

 ```
 sudo apt install ./smasi_linux_amd64.deb
 ```
+Please note: The command must be run from the same directory where the DEB file is located, and the file cannot be renamed!

 If necessary, you can delete the application along with all its settings and data:
 ```